You and family law. A short guide

 It will usually take several months for the divorce to become final.
 If your situation is complicated, it may take longer.

-Domestic violence behaviour includes when another person you are in a relationship with:
+Domestic and family violence is when you engage in the following behaviour with another person you are in a relationship with.
+It includes if you:

 Examples of this type of behaviour include: